 These potato spinach gnocchi are deliciously comforting, light and tasty.
 They’re a great way to hide greens – you’ll be too busy enjoying them to notice!

-As I mentioned previously, our household has a slight gnocchi obsession.
+As I mentioned when I shared my acorn squash gnocchi, our household has a slight gnocchi obsession.
 Well, ok maybe it’s my son and we are happy to jump on the bandwagon, but they are so comforting, easy to gobble down and can have quite a few varieties.
 I have made spinach ricotta gnocchi a few times in the past, but always had a slight feeling that they were so loaded with cheese it slightly negated the goodness of the spinach.
 Plus the mixture is pretty gooey so can be harder to form.
 Not to mention the greens are a little more noticeable if you have someone getting fussy.
 So, I got to think about potato spinach gnocchi, with the spinach blended in to make a lovely pale green color.
 They have quickly become a regular in our house.

 Tips for making potato spinach gnocchi